Data protection and disclaimer

 2.2 Additional data processing

-When using the services, data is processed in accordance with a contractual agreement and the associated Subscriber Conditions (SC) or General Terms and Conditions (GTC).
+When using the services, data is processed in accordance with a contractual agreement, the associated Subscriber Conditions (SC) or General Terms and Conditions (GTC).

-In addition, we process personal data if you decide to send it to us; for example, by filling out an online form or sending us a message via our contact forms.
-In these cases, we will ask you to provide only the personal data we require to perform the services we offer.
-The information you provide will be recorded in our IT systems.
+In addition, we process personal data if you decide to send it to us; for example, by filling out an online form (e.g. forms for conveying positive and critical feedback, making reservations or sending off documents) or sending us a message via our contact forms.
+In these cases, we will only ask you to provide the personal data we require to perform the services we provide (first name, last name, address, telephone number, e-mail and language).
+The information you provide us with will be recorded in our IT systems.

 If you register for PostBus WiFi using your mobile phone number, the MAC address of your device will be recorded.
 Due to the WiFi service, PostBus is deemed to be a telecommunications service provider and is therefore also registered with the Federal Office of Communications.
 PostBus is therefore obliged to comply with the legal provisions of the Federal Act of 18 March 2016 on the Surveillance of Post and Telecommunications and the associated ordinance.